redengin/sneakernet/docs/conops.md

 Anonymity
 --------------------------------------------------------------------------------
 Content is art.
 Art inspires thought.
 The individual that produced that art should be protected in their expression.
-Too often the motivation to thought, is curtailed by call to action.
+As a community, one should be focused on contributing.
+Where we fail to meet our expectations, we project upon others.

-Action looks for a target.
+A community leverages individual strengths and supports individual weakness.

-`SneakerNet` implementation ensures anonymity of `content creator`.
+`SneakerNet` implementation ensures anonymity to create the opportunities for individuals to discuss their strengths and weaknesses.